carpentries-incubator/geospatial-python/_episodes/12-vector-csv-to-shapefile.md

 * Create a map showing vegetation height with plot locations layered on top.

 Spatial data are sometimes stored in a text file format (`.txt` or `.csv`).
-If the text file has an associated `x` and `y` location column, then we can convert it into `geopandas GeoDataFrame` with point geometry.
+If the text file has an associated `x` and `y` or `lat` and `lon` location column, then we can convert the tabular text file into a `geopandas.GeoDataFrame`.
+This will have a column containing the point geometry.
 The `GeoDataFrame` allows us to store both the `x,y` values that represent the coordinate location of each point and the associated attribute data - or columns describing each feature in the spatial object.